mcuntz/pyeee/docs/source/userguide.rst

 :func:`~pyeee.utils.std_io.standard_parameter_writer` are convenience
 functions that read and write one parameter per line in a file without a header.
 The function :func:`~pyeee.utils.std_io.standard_objective_reader` simply reads one value from a file without header.
-The empty directory at the end will be explained below at `Further arguments of wrappers`_.
+The empty dictionary at the end will be explained below at `Further arguments of wrappers`_.

 One can easily imagine to replace the python program `ishiexe.py` by